linear-b/gitstream/docs/custom-github-app.md

 ## 5. Webhook Events and Scope

-* Subscribe to events so gitStream is notified when a PR is created, changed, or commented on, etc.
+* Subscribe to events so gitStream is notified when a PR is created, changed, or commented on, etc

 ![Permissions Setup 5](screenshots/create-new-github-app-setup-permissions-5.png)
 ![Permissions Setup 6](screenshots/create-new-github-app-setup-permissions-6.png)